 On the day of surgery, Dr. Bruce Smoler will remove any teeth that need to be removed.
 Once that is done, the implants can be placed with enough bone present.
 Many times, 6 to 8 upper implants are needed to support a fixed permanent provisional bridge.
 The length of the surgery will vary depending on the treatment plan, but generally falls in the range of 1.5 to 2.5 hours.

 Immediately following surgery you will be asked to rest and relax.
 The amount of downtime you’ll need differs from person to person, so use your best judgment.
 Most patients are able to resume their regular activities after a couple of days.
 Most importantly, you can start enjoying your new smile immediately and will soon be able to eat your favorite foods again.

-Over the next several months, you will visit Smoler Smiles periodically for post-operative checkups.
+Over the next several months, you will visit Smoler Institute periodically for post-operative checkups.
 These checkups are to monitor the healing process in preparation for your final teeth.
 When everything has healed, Dr. Smoler will place your permanent teeth.